Module 1: Religious Imaginations in Today's World

 An interactive panel discussion with eminent experts from different religions speaking from their own experience and reflecting on each others’ perspectives.

-A critical discussion of the role that faith groups and individuals of faith play in philanthropy, with an interactive panel discussion with philanthropists and charity leaders about the critical role faith in society.
+A critical discussion of the role that faith groups and individuals of faith play in informing effective leadership, with an interactive panel discussion with leaders from different sectors about ways in which they draw upon faith.

 A critical discussion of the role that faith groups and individuals of faith play in the multi-lateral and political spheres, with an interactive panel discussion of policy-makers and politicians about the critical role of faith in society.